AnikaNissen/2022-NLP-LDA-Influencer-Marketing/README.md

 ##  Research Goal:
- Get an overview of the different topics that are investigated in related literature, and then see in how far virtual/GCI/AI influencers are already investigated in literature as part of the overall corpus
+ Get an overview of the different topics that are investigated in social media marketing literature.

 ### Procedure — Data Collection: